jlin00/MKS22X-GroupProcessing/README.md

 - Jackie:
   - created a free-form shape for new FootBall class
   - added color to display method
-  - added a zigzag motion to object (referenced timer documentation for processing)
+  - added a zigzag motion to object (referenced documentation for timer)
   - randomized bouncing off the walls

 Lauren + Aryan:
 - added image code to rock's constructor- the image loads fast enough now and the rock moves.
 - // spent a whole period on this because the code was lost on github

+<br><b>5/11/19</b><br>
+- Jackie:
+  - implemented Collideable interface and added color changing to balls (referenced documentation for tint)
+  - updated movement methods for ball classes (just modified the numbers for speed after testing)
+  - eliminated superfluous code and added comments
+  - moved image loading to setup instead of constructor